thinca/vim-nind/.github/CONTRIBUTING.md

 There are some templates.
 Please choose a template and fill them.

-When you can not find an appropriate template, you do not have to use it.
+When you cannot find an appropriate template, you do not have to use it.

 ### About `question`